 Real Stories

 Sequena is a real patient living with PBA and Liyah is her caregiver.
-Image reflects patient’s health status at the time the image was captured.
+Image reflects patient with PBA at the time the image was captured.

 Experiencing Symptoms